tylertitsworth/5th-age-srd/Classes/Cleric.md

 ## Gear

-At 1st level, a cleric starts with a melee weapon, decent armor, a holy symbol, and other minor possessions suggested by their backgrounds.
+At 1st level, a cleric starts with a melee weapon, decent armor, a holy symbol, and other minor possessions suggested by their background.
 They might even have a crossbow.

 ### Gold Pieces